Ntsekees/loglangology/introduction.md

 [Lojban](https://www.lojban.org/) is historically the second loglang to have been created, made in 1989 as a relexified fork of the Loglan language (the first loglang).
 It is a verb-only language (besides a closed class of pronouns), lacking any form of morphological inflection, but featuring an complex and intricate morphology, featuring compound words made of irregularly reduced root forms.
 For expressing the equivalents of nouns, Lojban makes extensive use of determiner phrases acting like reduced relative clauses, where a determiner introduces a verb as the descriptor of its referents (for example, ⟪su'o mlatu⟫, composed from ⟪su'o⟫ “some” + ⟪mlatu⟫ “to be a cat”, means “some cat”, “something that is a cat”).
 In addition, it features *elidible terminators*, i.e. particles that demarcate the end of a phrase when its absence would cause following words to be incorporated into that same phrase.
 Lojban has a very rich (arguably *overly* rich) collection of grammatical particles, many of which are uncommon or rarely used if at all.

-The Lojban lexicon features bloatness of verb frames (argument structures), most verbs having unnecessary auxiliary argument slots indicating function, standards, conditions of truth, material composition, and many other such things.
+The Lojban lexicon features [bloatedness of verb frames](<https://mw.lojban.org/papri/Bloated_Gismu_Syndrome>) (argument structures), most verbs having unnecessary auxiliary argument slots indicating function, standards, conditions of truth, material composition, and many other such things.
 Verb frames are often irregular and inconsistent, verbs of similar meanings often have inconsistent frames (slot types, slot ordering, valency…).
 This is occasionaly source of semantic issues, as with the tetravalent verb ⟪botpi⟫, defined as *“x₁ is a bottle for containing x₂, made of x₃, with lid x₄”*, implying that a bottle without associated lid cannot be described as being a ⟦botpi⟧.
 Lojban does not put a limit on the valencies of verbs, except for the core set of basic verbs called *“gismu”*, which have a maximal valency of 5 (with the exception of a very few ones allowing infinite valency).
+Simiarly to Toaq, Lojban's lexicon contains a little over 20k lexical units.

-Lojban has undergone significant dialecticalization over time.
+Lojban has undergone significant dialectalization over time.
+There exist various parsers for Lojban, such as [this one](<https://lojban.github.io/ilmentufa/glosser/glosser.htm> and [that one](<https://lojban.github.io/ilmentufa/camxes.html>)).
+There exist parser versions specific to certain dialects.

 ## Loglan

+[Loglan](<http://www.loglan.org/>), created in 1955 by the sociologist James Cook Brown, is the first constructed language to have been qualified as ‘logical language’, and it is historically the ancestor of Lojban.
+As it has since continued to evolve separately, it may also be qualified of sister language to Lojban.
+Lojban started off mostly as a relex of Loglan.
+While the two languages retain strong similarities, they have slowly drifted away from each other.
+Loglan has a little over 10k lexical units.

 ## Xextan